DeclanChidlow/Unvite/index.md

 ### The Revolt client for low end and obscure devices

-<a id="button" href="/unvolt/app">Open Web App</a>
+<a id="button" href="app">Open Web App</a>

 <a id="button" href="https://github.com/DeclanChidlow/unvolt">View Source Code</a>

 ---

-Designed as a way to use Revolt on KaiOS phones, Unvolt is a simple client which should work on most old and obscure devices.
+Initially designed as a way to use Revolt on KaiOS phones, Unvolt is a minimalist, unofficial client which should work on most old and obscure devices.
 It's very simplistic and should allow for near perfect performance and universal compatibility.

 ---

 Unvolt is built on Reductv3 by DoruDoLasu.
-You can view it's source code on *[Github](https://github.com/DoruDoLasu/Reduct)*.
+You can view it's source code on *[GitHub](https://github.com/DoruDoLasu/Reduct)*.